How To Deactivate Facebook (Updated For February 2021)

 How To Find Out What Facebook Knows About You

 Unsurprisingly, Facebook doesn’t make it easy for its users to find out what information is being collected, who has access to that data, and where all that data eventually ends up.
-They don’t want you to know the level of which your privacy is being invaded, because then you might stop willfully handing over personal data.
+They don’t want you to know the level at which your privacy is being invaded, because then you might stop willfully handing over personal data.

 Based on our research, here’s the best way to view every piece of data you have shared with Facebook during the lifespan of your account.